microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 #### Pre-filtering the UI & filter by source

 > **Note**: _This is a brainstorm I considered while writing this spec.
 I would
-> not not include it in the v1 of this spec.
+> not include it in the v1 of this spec.
 Rather, I'd like to leave it for
 > where we might go with this UX in the future._

 Do want to support different _types_ of nesting?
 So instead of just the default,